-The buffer circuit will effectively negate the capacitive destruction of the signal by having a high input (load) impedance to accept incoming signal and a low output (source) impedance to output signal.
+The buffer circuit will effectively negate the capacitive destruction of the signal by having a high input (load) impedance to accept the incoming signal and a low output (source) impedance to output the signal.

 So then, a buffer is simply an electronic circuit that helps maintain and even improve the frequency response (and, thereby, tone) of a guitar signal by converting the impedance of the signal.